HasteGaming/classic/docs/charter.md

 - Guild Ranks and expectations.
   - Guild Master
-    - Produce this document.
+    - Produce this document
-    - Provide direction.
+    - Provide direction
-    - Be the advocate for everyone.
+    - Be the advocate for everyone
   - Officer
     - Event scheduling
     - Ensure guild and individuals are staying true to our Haste ways.